 Chalara dieback of ash is a serious disease of ash trees caused by a fungus called Chalara fraxinea (C. fraxinea), including its sexual stage, Hymenoscyphus pseudoalbidus (H. pseudoalbidus).
-The disease causes leaf loss and crown dieback in affected trees, and usually leads to tree death.
+The disease causes leaf loss and crown dieback in affected trees, and is usually fatal.

 It is potentially a very serious threat.
 It has caused widespread damage to ash populations in continental Europe, including estimated losses of between 60 and 90 per cent of Denmark’s ash trees.
 We have no reason to believe that the consequences of its entering the natural environment in Britain will be any less serious.
-Experience on the Continent indicates that it can kill young ash trees very quickly, while older trees tend to resist it for some time until prolonged exposure causes them to succumb as well.
+Experience in other parts of Europe indicates that it can kill young ash trees very quickly, while older trees tend to resist it for some time until prolonged exposure eventually causes them to succumb.

 Local spread, up to some tens of miles, may be by wind.
 Over longer distances the risk of disease spread is most likely to be through the movement of diseased ash plants.
 Movement of logs or unsawn wood from infected trees might also be a pathway for the disease, although this is considered to be a low risk.

-Ash trees suffering with the infection have been found widely across Europe since trees now believed to have been infected with this newly identified pathogen were reported dying in large numbers in Poland in 1992.
+Ash trees suffering with the infection have been found widely across Europe since trees were first reported dying in large numbers in Poland in 1992.
 These have included forest trees, trees in urban areas such as parks and gardens, and also young trees in nurseries.

-Plant health experts are undertaking a survey of about a thousand sites which have received saplings from nurseries where Chalara dieback has been found.
+Plant health experts undertook a survey of about a thousand sites which had received saplings from nurseries where Chalara dieback has been found.

 How to identify Chalara dieback of ash (Chalara fraxinea) in the forest. multimedia module